Four-Dimensional Phase-Space Reconstruction of Flat and Magnetized Beams Using Neural Networks and Differentiable Simulations: Data acquisition and GPSR setup

 The initial number of pixels of the screen image is 1000$\times$1000 both for flat and magnetized beams, but it was down-scaled to 250$\times$250 due to the memory resources of the computation.
 Before down-scaling the image, we subtract a threshold value to remove the background noise; the value obtained by the triangle threshold method~\cite{zack-1977-a} was scaled by multiplying by 1.7.
 In addition, a Gaussian filter with a standard deviation of one pixel was applied on the beam image.

 For the phase space reconstruction process, we used the {\sc Python} package {\sc Pytorch}~\cite{NEURIPS2019_bdbca288}.
 For the snapshot ensembling, we utilized {\sc TorchEnsemble}~\cite{torchensemble}.
 Table~\ref{table:reconparametertable} shows the parameter lists that are used for the phase space reconstruction.
 The number of epochs was set to 4,000.
 The number of reconstructed particles was set to $10^{5}$ to ensure that the reconstruction successfully predicts the feature of the beam distributions.
 Within these epochs, we clearly saw that the transverse 4D parameters are well converged even under snapshot ensembling to check whether the reconstructed result is not stuck in local minima.
-Here, the minimum and maximum learning rates were $10^{-4}$ and $10$, respectively.
+Here, the minimum and maximum learning rates were $10^{-5}$ and $10^{1}$, respectively.
 The loss parameter, $\lambda$, which is the parameter for evaluating the loss associated with the beam's six-dimensional emittance (stated as entropy)~\cite{PhysRevLett.130.145001} is varied from $10^{10}$ to $10^{13}$, and we observed that the reconstruction result converged.
 The reconstruction process was performed using the {\sc Perlmutter} cluster at NERSC, and its execution time was about several minutes.
+Details of the GPSR method can be found in the supplemental material of Ref.~\cite{PhysRevLett.130.145001}.